TuanTTranCS/text-image-optimizer-API/README.md

 Open [http://localhost:8080](http://localhost:8080) to see the server running.
 The reload=True argument allows the server to restart automatically upon changes to the code.

-The documentation page for the API endpoint can be found at [http://localhost:8080/docs](http://localhost:8080/docs) while the server is running
+The documentation page for the API endpoint can be found at [http://localhost:8080/docs](http://localhost:8080/docs) while the server is running.